This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Horse Shoe Bend from Las Vegas

 So, on my first tour, it rained heavily in the morning and Antelope Canyon got closed because of the flash flooding danger.
-Weather shit happens and this is pretty rare.
+Weather shit happens, and this is pretty rare.
 I get it and actually, it provided a bonus of being able to see Horseshoe Bend twice and at different times of the day.

 To make up for the initial tour having its itinerary slashed in half we stopped and spent some time at Hoover Dam before coming back to Las Vegas.
-Whilst the bridge is an impressive photo and the dam itself huge, I’ve gotta admit after five minutes here I was ready to move on.
+Whilst the bridge is an impressive photo and the dam itself huge, I’ve gotta admit after five minutes here, I was ready to move on.

 Antelope Canyon Tour

-Antelope Canyon was my main reason for the tour and one of my biggest must visits in the USA.
+Antelope Canyon was my main reason for the tour and one of my biggest must-visits in the USA.
 It didn’t disappoint.

-The first tour guide I had was a legend, to be honest, and kept the banter going (in two languages no less) and was as helpful as possible when the tour had to be postponed and he deserved his dollar.
-The second time around it wasn’t such a good experience.
+The first tour guide I had was a legend, to be honest, and kept the banter going (in two languages, no less) and was as helpful as possible when the tour had to be postponed, and he deserved his dollar.
+The second time around, it wasn’t such a good experience.

 To summarise, there were breathtaking views, and Antelope Canyon was an absolute highlight of my trip.
 But was it all worth it to get to see the two incredible sights?
 Hell yeah.
 If your only option is to day trip them both from Las Vegas, then I say go for it, but if you can find an alternative way, it may well just be worth taking it rather than a day tour from Las Vegas, so you can slow down and explore more of the parks en route.